CDLUC3/ezid/doc/apidoc.2.rst

 batch operations, EZID requires that the deposit metadata specify a single DOI identifier, i.e., a single <doi_data> element.
 This element should contain <doi> and <resource> subelements, which may be left empty.
-EZID fills the <doi> element with the identifier in question and the <resource> element with the target URL.
-Here is an abridged example of deposit metadata:
+EZID replaces the contents of the <doi> element (if any) with the identifier in question and the contents of the <resource>
+element with the target URL.
+Here is an abridged example of deposit
+metadata:

 .. parsed-literal::